 You would think with the congested freeways and the concern for the environment, there would be a dedicated movement to make telecommuting a reality.
 It has been available for over 32 years for engineering alone and very little has been done.

 Sadly, Onshape eliminated the 10 free projects.
 Now all projects are public.
 I lost interest in the product and now only use it to check parts and some file conversions.
 I do have one public file: Search Redback Spyder Supercar!

 Update: August 23, 2015

 Onshape has opened the door to a new level of 3D CAD collaboration and standard document control.
 It is a must for any engineering, , manufacturing and supplier company that needs to share engineering or manufacturing information in-house and with your suppliers or customers.
-It also offers 3D CAD functionality and it is free!!
+It also offers 3D CAD functionality and native file conversions and it is free!!